 The first time I experienced a TENS unit, I was almost 41 weeks pregnant with my first baby.
 I had experienced contractions for about 12 hours before they disappeared.
 I was distraught and frustrated.
 My midwife suggested using a TENS unit to see if it would help jumpstart labor again.
 My massage therapist came to my house and administered this process.

 Within about four hours, I started having contractions again.
 I was so excited and attributed them coming back that quickly to using this unit.
-While my experience was positive, there is no conclusive evidence about a TENS unit inducing labor.
-I was just relieved that my contractions returned.
-There has not been much research done on a TENS unit in labor induction, but I trusted my midwife and was willing to try just about anything to get my contractions back.
+While my experience was positive, there is no conclusive evidence of a TENS unit inducing labor.
+I just felt relieved that my contractions returned.
+There has not been much research done on a TENS unit in labor induction, but I trusted my midwife and was willing to try almost anything to get my contractions back.

 In terms of labor, TENS units have been used since the 1970s.
-A review conducted by researchers in the Cochrane Collaboration found 19 different studies on the effect of a TENS unit in labor.
-Pain experienced during labor is complex, varies significantly between women, and involves cognitive, physiological, and psychological factors.
-Because women are so different, it is difficult to tell how one will react.
-It can help while in labor.
+A review conducted by researchers in the Cochrane Collaboration found 19 different studies on the effect of a TENS unit in labor.2 Pain experienced during labor is complex, varies significantly between women, and involves cognitive, physiological, and psychological factors.
+Because women are so different, it is difficult to tell how one will react, but it may help while in labor.

 It does not require any injections or medications.
-If the TENS unit does not work for you, you can always try other methods.
+However, if the TENS unit does not work for you, you can always try other methods.

 It will not harm you or your baby after this point in pregnancy.
 Before 37 weeks has not been studied.